 Would you watch a reality TV show about tidying?

-It may not sound like the most exciting prospect, but the answer for most of us, Netflix believes, is yes, as they’ve just commissioned a series with organisational guru and founder of the KonMari Method, Marie Kondo.
+It may not sound like the most exciting prospect, but the answer for most of us, Netflix believes, is yes, as its brand new series with organisational guru and founder of the KonMari Method, Marie Kondo, has arrived on our screens.

-Marie announced the partnership with the online streaming service on her (staggeringly popular) Instagram account, explaining that the programme will follow her ‘bringing the life-changing magic of tidying’ to people’s homes, and ‘guiding individuals who are at a crossroads to spark joy in their homes and lives.’
+Marie first announced the partnership with the online streaming service on her (staggeringly popular) Instagram account back in February, explaining that the programme will follow her ‘bringing the life-changing magic of tidying’ to people’s homes, and ‘guiding individuals who are at a crossroads to spark joy in their homes and lives.’

 View this post on Instagram